chavi-g/data_512_class_acitivity_week_3/README.md

 ## Analysis Files
- * data_statement_exploration.ipynb: Has the code necessary to obtain the numbers and figures for the Data Statement.
+ * data_statement_exploration.ipynb: Has the code necessary to obtain the distribution of toxicity_score, as well as range of dates, and number of comments and workers.
  * analysis_of_worker_demographics.ipynb: Has the code with analysis for demographics of the crowdworkers who annotated the comments

 ## License